-EARLY DISMISSAL (5230)
+EARLY DISMISSAL (5130)

 No student may leave school prior to dismissal time without a parent or guardian either submitting a signed written request or coming to the School Office personally to request the release.
-No student will be released to a person other than a custodial parent(s), a guardian, or a person listed on the student's emergency medical form with parent or guardian consent.
+No student will be released to a person other than a custodial parent(s) or guardian, or a person listed on the student's emergency medical form with parent or guardian consent.

-WITHDRAWAL/TRANSFER FROM SCHOOL (5130)
+WITHDRAWAL/TRANSFER FROM SCHOOL (5320)

 No student under the age of eighteen (18) is allowed to withdraw from school without the written consent of his/her parents and in compliance with State law.
-Whenever a student under the age of eighteen (18), withdraws from school without moving out of State, transferring to another approved school, being granted an age and schooling certificate, or enrolling in and attending an approved program, the superintendent shall notify the Registrar of Motor Vehicles and the Judge of the Juvenile Court.
+A student who otherwise withdraws from school shall be reported to the juvenile judge of the county in compliance with state law.